mandriva-management-console/mmc/doc/source/pulse2/install/tutorial.md

 Go to http://pulse.localdomain/mmc/main.php?module=imaging&submod=manage&action=index and click on the **Add** button at the right of the imaging server

-When imaging server is correctly set you should see this screen
+When imaging server is correctly set you should see this screen, if not reboot server
 ![enter image description here](http://pix.toile-libre.org/upload/original/1442934510.png)

 Now try to boot from a workstation with PXE boot actived in the BIOS and you should see this screen